St. John's - Air Quality Health Index

 Issued at:

-The AQHI is an initiative between Environment Canada, Health Canada, Municipal Affairs and Environment and Health and Community Services, Newfoundland and Labrador.
+The AQHI is an initiative between Environment Canada, Health Canada, the Department of Environment and Climate Change, and the Department of Health and Community Services of Newfoundland and Labrador.

 Features